alwilde/ghost-with-s3/README.md

 Then you'll be up and running.
 Refer to the [Ghost Docker](https://hub.docker.com/_/ghost) or [Ghost Documentation](https://ghost.org/docs/concepts/config/) for what else you can add to the command line environment variables or the config.json.

 ## Tags
-The tag :latest will pull the latest working build.
+The tag `:latest` will pull the latest working build.
+The tags `:develop` and `develop-alpine` will pull the latest development images.
+Thesse images are the same as the regular images, but built just before them and tested before the non-development images are built.
+Probably best not to use them.

 You can search the [tag list](https://hub.docker.com/repository/docker/wilderingrogue/ghost-with-s3/tags "tag list") to find specific versions of Ghost.
 These are few and far between as ghost-with-s3 does not get rebuilt for every update.

 A potentially incomplete list of versions include: `3.15.1`, `3.15.0`, `3.14.0`, `2.38.1`, `2.31.1`

 ## License